phi0x/pixie_downloader/README.md

 # Pixieset Gallery Downloader

 This script allows you to download images from a Pixieset gallery, organizing them into folders by size and preserving original filenames.
+It will NOT download the cover image.
+You need to download the cover image (filename will be xxxxxx-cover-large.JPG) manually through your browser via the Network tab.

 ## Prerequisites